401-advanced-javascript-aimurphy/37-todolist-redux-store/README.md

 * What assertions need to be / should be made?

 #### UML
+State Management

+Convert the state management to a Redux Store.
+Create a Redux Store, a To Do store/reducer/action set Wire up the components to subscribe to the store for state and actions Form Handling

+Convert ths current form rendering/submission process into one of either

+React JSON Schema Form
+Redux Form
+A form library of your own choosing

 Link to an image of the UML for your application and response to events